How Do You Fill a Hole in Wood – for Redrilling

 Once the filler is dried, smoothen the area using fine-grit sandpaper.

-Sand the surface lightly until you see the filler is got leveled up with the surface.
+Sand the surface lightly until you see that the filler has leveled up with the surface.

 If you notice there is still some gap, repeat the process once again with a little bit of wood filler once again.

-After the hole is filled and the filler is dried, you can now redrill the piece of wood furniture or door frame.
+After the hole is filled and the filler is dry, you can now redrill the piece of wood furniture or door frame.

 Method 2- Wood Plugs